mailok/tailwind-debug/README.md

 </div>
 ```

-#### Custom Colors and Shades
+#### Custom Colors

-You can specify the color and shade from your Tailwind color palette:
+You can specify the color from your Tailwind color palette:

 ```html
 <div class="debug-2-blue-500">